Vin Scully, the famed Los Angeles Dodgers broadcaster, dies at 94

 Scully was as much a part of the team as the players on the field.
 You could hear Scully's voice emanating from radios people brought to Dodger Stadium.
 Some fans, like Cary Gepner, preferred his radio play-by-play to a TV broadcast without him.
 "You can listen to Vin Scully call a baseball game and you don't need to watch the game because he paints a better picture than the television could ever paint.
 I love him."

 Vin Scully had baseball statistics ready.
 But he didn't rely on them.
-He once said, "Statistics are used much like a drunk uses a lamp post: for support, not illumination."
 It was the stories he told.
 They came from baseball, from Shakespeare, from anything he was curious about.
 Here's an example from an interview with member station KPCC: "We were playing on Friday the 13th and I thought, 'I wonder why the background of Friday the 13th, why it's such a big deal?'
 So I looked it up and it goes back to the 1800 so and so's"

 So, in between pitches, fans learned something new.
 When there was a big moment on the field, he conveyed the excitement.
 And there were plenty of big moments in his career.
 1965—a perfect game about to be pitched by Sandy Koufax: